Dufferin Report: The Report

-The report had not suggested what Gladstone had wanted; his hopes to re-establish dual control in Egypt were shattered.
+The report did not suggest what Gladstone wanted; his hopes to re-establish dual control in Egypt were shattered.
 Dufferin acknowledged that the occupation had been beneficial to Egypt and suggested there was a distinct need to develop the nation to restore economic order to Egypt.
 The report stated that interests of the Suez Canal Zone should always be paramount in the governance of Egypt.
 Dufferin's suggestion on the direction of governance was vague.
 He rejected direct rule like a colony and indirect rule through a British representative like that seen in the Princely States in India.
 His suggestion was that a balanced approach was necessary, he concluded that ' The Valley of the Nile could not be administered from London as it would arouse the permanent hatred and suspicion of the Egyptians'.
 His suggestion was that British rule must appear to helping the Egyptians in their own self-governance.
 It was from this he suggested that over time more Egyptians should be steadily re-included in government.

 Another shock to Gladstone was Dufferin's statement about the need to abandon dual control, as the relationship with the French was unworkable and the necessary reforms and development must be introduced by a sole ruler, and that would be Britain.
 Accompanied with this was more bad news for Gladstone's Liberal foreign policy of anti-imperialism.
 Dufferin explained that to fix the issues in Egypt a British presence in government was needed for 5 years, and military occupation would need a longer presence.
 Gladstone was unable to pull out of Egypt as he had hoped.

 Aftermath

 The report shaped the eventual form that rule over Egypt would take.
 Evelyn Baring, 1st Earl of Cromer, was sent to Egypt as Consul-General later in 1883 and upon arrival he concluded in alliance with Dufferin's views that a long term British presence was necessary to prevent chaos.

 Reforms in Egypt largely followed Dufferin's report, the Granville Doctrine (named after the Foreign Secretary Granville Leveson-Gower, 2nd Earl Granville) was adopted to ensure British dominance of government was maintained during the occupation.
 The doctrine allowed for any Egyptian minister to be dismissed if they did not comply with British policy.

 A Legislative Council and General Assembly was set up to develop Egyptian politics and westernise their system of government.

 Contrary to Dufferin's suggestion of including Egyptians in government, over the years of occupation the numbers of Britons in government increased, by 1905 there were around 1,000 British officials in office.
-This Increased British commitment to Egypt and the idea of a 5 year occupation was not administratively possible.
+This Increased British commitment to Egypt and the idea of a 5-year occupation was not administratively possible.